pswee001/html-css/sections/integration.md

 Option 3, external styling, is preferred by most web developers because it's more manageable and because it lends itself to greater consistency across the entire site.

-## Challenge

-Create a stylesheet using the command line.
-In your `index.html` document, link to your style sheet and re-save the file.

-If you need a reminder on which commands to use to create your new stylesheet file, see [here](cli-reminder2.md).

 To link your stylesheet with your `index.html` file, insert the following code into the head element:

 ```html